VglntzrX-MKII/UDP-Pinger-Enhanced/README.md

 the client can ping the server, the server echos the message as a response and the client can calculate Round Trip Time on response.

-==Please look at the screenshots to know what the UDP Pinger output looks like.==
+ **Please look at the screenshots to know what the UDP Pinger output looks like.**

 # ✨ Launch Parameters: